 In some cases, it may take as many as ten years for more severe symptoms to appear.
 During this time, the virus can still be transmitted from one person to another.

 Here are the 5 HIV symptoms in women that shouldn’t be ignored:

 People infected with HIV may experience long periods of low-grade fever.
 According to Ohio State University Wexler Medical Center, a temperature between 99.8 and 100.8 degrees Fahrenheit is considered to be a low-grade fever.
 A fever means that something is wrong, but the cause isn’t always obvious.
 Because it’s a low-grade fever, those who are unaware of their HIV-positive status may ignore the symptom.
 Sometimes, fever is accompanied by nighttime sweats that can interfere with sleep.

 2. Menstrual Cycle Changes

+This is one of the major HIV symptoms in women that one should pay attention.
 Women with HIV tend to have problems related to reproductive health, including changes to their menstrual cycle or absence of periods.
 Bacterial and yeast infections may be more common in women who are HIV-positive.

 There is an increased risk of sexually transmitted infections (STIs), including chlamydia, trichomoniasis, gonorrhea, and the human papillomavirus (HPV), which can lead to genital warts or even cervical cancer.
 HIV-positive women are also more prone to pelvic inflammatory diseases (PID) that may be resistant to treatment.